Walking with shelter dogs

 There is something rewarding about any kind of volunteer work.
 I wish I volunteered more often.
 It is always a goal to mine, but seems to remain a goal.
 Even walking one dog a week for a half-hour makes a difference for that dog on that day.
 Every time I am at the pet center, the dog I choose to walk bursts out of his kennel and pulls and pulls during the entire walk, so the walk isn’t even pleasant.
 But I know it’s just because of the energy and frustration the dog has built up over the weeks and months.
 I should take a shelter dog for a run once a week.
 It would do us both good.

 If you can spare some time or money, I recommend volunteering or donating to an animal shelter in your area.
+Walking shelter dogs is very rewarding.
 If you are like me and unable to foster a pet, donating is a good way to go.
 It will make a difference in at least one dog’s life.